Taipo/pareto_security/README.md

 == Changelog ==

+= 1.3.4 =
+* Fixed a bug in updated injection filters

 = 1.3.3 =
 * Added 444 No Response header for bots
+* No longer exit when UA is empty
+* Major update to database injection filters

 = 1.3.2 =
 * Update to Tor2Web block for advanced mode fixing possible false positives.